-There are few more places around Uzice town in Western Serbia one should visit.
-If you keep driving towards Tara Mountain, you will reach the Mokra Gora area, famous for Emir Kusturica’s Drvengrad, the old train route and the Serbian clairvoyant family.
-On the other side of the town there is also a small settlement called Kosjeric with its rural tourism.
+There are a few more places around Uzice town in Western Serbia one should visit.
+If you keep driving towards Tara Mountain, you will reach the Nature Park Sargan-Mokra Gora, famous for Emir Kusturica’s village Drvengrad, the old train route, and the Serbian clairvoyant family.
+On the other side of the town, there is also a small settlement called Kosjeric with its rural tourism.
 Such variety!

 FROM BELGRADE: to Kosjeric – 135 km, to Mokra Gora – 240 km